 Sermon on Galatians 3:6-9 by Johnathan Arnold

-In Galatians 3-4, Paul is exploring in-depth the most important question ever asked: “How can we be right with God?”
-Paul’s answer is simple: in one word, “faith.”
+In Galatians 3-4, Paul is exploring the critical question, “How can we be right with God?”
+His answer is simple: in one word, “faith.”
 Whoever has faith in Jesus is made right with God.

 The book of Galatians is Paul at his most passionate because false teachers convinced his beloved Galatians that we are right with God “by the law” or “by faith plus the law.”

 In the introduction of Galatians, Paul says up-front that this gospel of the law is “no gospel at all.”
-It is “another gospel,” and those who depart from Christ for another gospel are “anathema,” cursed to hell.
+It is “another gospel,” and those who depart from Christ for another gospel are “anathema,” devoted to destruction (presumably in hell).

 The Galatians were torn between two voices.
-Paul says, “FAITH!”
-The Jewish teachers say “LAW!”
-That’s why in chapters 1-2, Paul retells how God made him an apostle and how GOD gave him the gospel.
+Paul says, “Faith!”
+The Jewish teachers say “Law!”
+That’s why in chapters 1-2, Paul retells how God made him an apostle and how God gave him the gospel.
 Paul spoke like a courier delivering a message from a King.
-Paul’s words and the words of the Bible are authoritative in our lives.
-The Bible gospel of FAITH is the true gospel.
+Paul’s inspired words and the words of the whole Bible are authoritative in our lives.
+The Bible gospel of faith is the true gospel.

-At the end of chapter 2, Paul says that accepting this true gospel by FAITH and seeking God’s approval through the LAW are not compatible.
-As Jonathan Edwards said, “our good works cannot stop the wrath of God any more than a spider web can stop a falling rock” (Paraphrase, "Sinners in the Hands of An Angry God").
+At the end of chapter 2, Paul says that accepting this true gospel by faith and seeking God’s approval through the law are not compatible.
+As Jonathan Edwards said, “our good works cannot stop the wrath of God any more than a spider web can stop a falling rock” ("Sinners in the Hands of An Angry God," paraphrase).
 We must die to the works-based system of the law and live by faith in order to be justified by Jesus.